Diversity and Inclusion

 Camp Stonewall is a truly diverse experience.
 But what exactly does that feel like on a day-to-day basis?
-Here are some ways diversity plays a role in camp life.
+Here are some ways diversity and inclusion look in camp life:

 - Counselor bunk groups (5-7 staff) have an average of 50% international counselors.

-- Campers typically have at least one roommate from another country - even at as young as grade 2!
+- Campers typically have at least one bunkmate from another country - around 50% of our campers are international!

-- Participants speak many different languages.
+- Campers speak many different languages.
 We work hard to foster an English-speaking environment.
 Our staff role model this behavior with English-only use.

-- Thursday night dances feature popular dance music from the US, as well as from Mexico, Japan, Ireland, and more!
+- Wednesday night dances feature popular dance music from the US, as well as from around the world.

-- Generally, daily activities include all ages/genders.
+- Generally, daily activities include all ages/gender identities.
 When we have kids particularly talented or experienced in a certain activity area, we customize "advanced" period options (in music, sports, etc.).